juho-creator/Investing/TLT.md

 ![image](https://github.com/juho-creator/Investing/assets/72856990/dc111ae4-2372-4523-9337-55652da58640)
 </br>
 - Fortunately, the CPI came down from its peak of 9.1% down to 3.5%.
-- However, with the US CPI rising to 3.5%, there are concerns on FED raising interest rates to reach its target CPI of 2%.
+- However, with the US CPI rising to 3.5% in 2024, there are concerns on FED raising interest rates to reach its target CPI of 2%.
 </br></br></br></br>